easypropertylistings/Easy-Property-Listings/readme.txt

 * New: Danish language thanks to pascal.
 * New: German language thanks to ChriKn.
 * New: Ukrainian language thanks to Alex.
+* New: Swedish language thanks to Roland J.

 = 2.1.10 May 31, 2015 =